 About the Staff

-Mountain Springs has doctors on-site who see patients on a one-on-one basis.
+Mountain Springs has medical professionals on-site who see patients on a one-on-one basis.
 Group facilitators oversee group therapy sessions.
 Each patient also is assigned a case manager, who will work with the client to shape their recovery plan, both on-site and after checkout.

 A recovery advocate also works to bridge the gap between patients and staff, to facilitate communication and ensure patients’ needs and concerns are addressed.
-All staffers receive continuing education from Relias on a monthly and annual basis to better help patients recover from substance abuse.
+All staff receive continuing education on a monthly and annual basis to better help patients recover from substance abuse.

 Amenities and Activities